Rape in war: Are we getting it wrong?

 Cohen’s point is crucial—we do not need a competition of tears, as Steinem told me, when it comes to women’s suffering in war.
 It is enough that one women is brutalized to want to stop it.

 Listen, as much as anyone, I want to believe that because there are low reported levels of sexualized violence in many conflicts, we are doing well.
 But, as the authors say, these are merely levels at which rape is actually reported, which is different from levels at which it is actually happening, and reporting rape is complex and fraught—stigma reigns in keeping women and men silent when it comes to sexualized violence.
 Conflict conspires to kill rape victims in large numbers (in more than 20 percent of our reports of sexualized violence in Syria, the women were either found dead, witnessed killed, or committed suicide after).
 And the dead can’t speak.

 There are many reasons I think you should read the report out today.
 It is a call to arms for us to recognize that we must look closely at what is happening to women so we can better understand it.
 It is ultimately, as Seay puts it, “a call for smarter policy.”
 This is exactly why WMC’s Women Under Siege exists: Without grasping exactly what is being perpetrated against women in war, we cannot stop it.
 Here, again, is the link to the report.

 EDITOR’S NOTE: Paragraph 11 has been changed to reflect that Wood has written about multiple conflicts in which sexualized violence was rare.

-More articles in WMC Women Under Siege by Tag: Rape, War, Sexualized violence
+More articles by Tag: Rape, War, Sexualized violence